Recent Posts

 Koloth claims he's just here for some shore leave and Lurry doesn't have the authority to refuse them.
 I guess because of the Organian Peace Treaty.

-The original Star Trek is very episodic, but I'm glad that every now and against something can change and events can have consequences.
+The original Star Trek is very episodic, but I'm glad that every now and again something can change and events can have consequences.
 If something can be that important it means that potentially anything could have an effect on later stories, even if it usually doesn't.

 Kirk and Spock are joined at the hip in this episode, as the two of them head to the ship's recreation room next.
 Here they find Scotty relaxing by reading technical journals off a tiny monitor screen.